• Skip to main content

 Natural Hot Springs Pools

 Durango Hot Springs (DHS) sits on ten acres in the heart of the San Juan Mountains.
-The property showcases 41 thermal mineral water features, heated naturally to various toasty temperatures.
-There are 26 natural mineral tubs, 10 of which are ADA-accessible.
-Other features include a cold plunge pool, 8 private cedar tubs, and a resort-style swimming pool.
+The property showcases 40 thermal mineral water features, heated naturally to various toasty temperatures.
+There are 32 mineral hot spring pools, 12 of which are ADA-accessible.
+These permit bathers to leave a mobility device, transfer it on the wall, and then into the water.

-The 25-meter swimming pool is filled with salt water, a gentler alternative to chlorine.
-There are certain functions the lap pool serves depending on the time of day, including lap swimming, exercise classes, and aquatic training.
+Unique features include two fresh-water cold plunges (minimally chlorinated), private cedar tubs, and a resort-style swimming pool.
+The 25-meter swimming pool is filled with fresh water, a gentler alternative to chlorine.
+There are certain functions the lap pool serves depending on the time of day, including lap swimming.
 It has a gentle decline with a max depth of 4.5 feet.

 DHS is the only hot spring spa in the world to utilize AquaGen, a nano-oxygen particle infusion system for their water.
 Additionally, there are 32 recorded minerals in the winter, including calcium, silica, sodium, and sulfate.
 It’s recommended that guests only soak for about 15 minutes at a time to avoid overheating.